sivetesh-analyst/Bright_coffee_shop_sales_analysis/README.md

 Analyzing coffee shop sales data using SQL, focusing on extracting key insights and processing the data for strategic and decision-making on how to improve the sales and increase revenue.

 # Problem Statement:
+Analyze data of the company over the 6 month period to produce insights.
 The Bright Coffee shop revenue and product performance has decrease within the 6 months period.

 # Objective: